 All executives of the Group have a contract of employment which sets out the terms on which the executive is employed, key policies and procedures to which the executive must adhere and details of the executive's total remuneration package.
-The total remuneration package includes the fixed remuneration component (base salary, superannuation and if applicable any allowances and fringe benefits) and the variable component (the short term incentive scheme and long term incentive scheme) if applicable.
+The total remuneration package includes the fixed remuneration component (base salary and superannuation) and the variable component (the short term incentive scheme and long term incentive scheme) if applicable.